-In this 13 minute video, Amber Kovarik and I discuss the latest on housing, lending, and the economy.
-We go into detail on supply & demand, future projections, warning for waiting, strategies to help buyers get their offers accepted, equity positions, and more!
+In this 14 minute video, Amber Kovarik and I discuss the latest on housing, lending, and the economy.
+We go into detail on 2020 numbers, supply & demand, future projections in lending, forbearance, delinquencies, and some cool Arizona news!

 Something went wrong.
 Please refresh the page and/or try again.